serialwaffle/l4j_server/README.md

 ## Support
-If you appreciate my work and HackTheBox, feel free to give me some respect and check out my article on my climb to Guru:
+If you appreciate my work and HackTheBox, feel free to give me some respect:

 <a href="https://www.hackthebox.eu/profile/5305"><img src="https://www.hackthebox.eu/badge/image/5305" width="150"></a>

-<a href="https://medium.com/@serialwaffle/my-climb-to-guru-on-hackthebox-fde42f9cc574">My Climb to Guru on HackTheBox</a>